-The Company implemented restructuring plans during fiscal years 2012 and 2008, and recorded total restructuring credits of \$52,000 and \$8,000 for the three months ended on March 31, 2013 and 2012, respectively.
-As of March 31, 2013, the remaining restructuring accrual was \$0.4 million and the amount consists of \$0.2 million of employee severance charges, which the Company expects to pay out by the end of 2013 and \$0.2 million of facility exit costs which the Company expects to pay in accordance with the lease payment schedule through the end of the third quarter of 2013.
-This remaining accrual balance of \$0.4 million was included in accrued and other current liabilities in the accompanying consolidated balance sheets.
+The Company implemented restructuring plans during fiscal years 2012 and 2008, and recorded total restructuring charges of \$57,000 and credits of \$52,000 for the three months ended on March 31, 2014 and 2013, respectively.
+As of March 31, 2014, the remaining restructuring accrual was \$62,000, which represents employee severance charges, which the Company expects to pay out by the end of 2014.
+This remaining accrual balance was included in accrued and other current liabilities in the accompanying consolidated balance sheets.